du-lab/sparseHC_Java/README.md

 According to the paper, the empirical runtime complexity for complete-linkage is O(n^2) and the empirical memory complexity is O(n).
 Thus, this algorithm can be suitable for hierachical clustering of a large number of objects.

 ### References
 This implementation is based on the paper by [T.D.
 Nguyen, B. Schmidt, and C.K.
-Whoh _"SparseHC: a memory-efficient online hierarchical clustering algorithm"_](https://www.sciencedirect.com/science/article/pii/S1877050914001781) and on its C++ implementation [here](https://github.com/mdimura/sparsehc-dm).
+Kwoh _"SparseHC: a memory-efficient online hierarchical clustering algorithm"_](https://www.sciencedirect.com/science/article/pii/S1877050914001781) and on its C++ implementation [here](https://github.com/mdimura/sparsehc-dm).